 Kenwood is a popular choice if you buy your dash cam from a dealership – but you can buy its range of dashboard cameras online too.
 This 4K model is great value, offering useful features such as built-in GPS, a bright f/1.8 wide-angle lens, and an integrated polarizing filter for cutting through windshield reflections.
 The magnetic mount makes this easier, and more between different vehicles, than with some rivals.
 You get a 16GB SD memory card supplied, but you can uses up to a capacity of 256GB if you want to keep footage for longer - or do lots of driving.
 A dual-camera kit is also available.

-Eight things to look for in a dash cam
+What to look for in a dash cam

 Read more guides: